88khanm/discount-system/README.md

 ## Swagger OpenApi
 Swagger is an open-source framework used for designing, documenting, and testing RESTful APIs.
 It provides an interactive UI where developers can explore API endpoints, send requests, and view responses—all without needing a separate tool like Postman.

-i have integrated, you can access Swagger by navigating to
+You can access Swagger by navigating to
     **http://localhost:your-port-number/api/documentation**
 Ensure that your application is running before accessing the Swagger interface.